Flrotm/Projects/Data analysis/README.md

  - Proposed a series of questions to be answered
  - Analyzed the data to find behavior patterns
  - Did hypothesis testing for a set of questions
- - The full work and graphs showed here were generated using R
+ - The full work and graphs shown here were generated using R

 Example 1:
 A graph to compare the expected result (win, lose, even) vs the satisfaction a client communicates